archie0732/jkAPI/README.md

 method:

-- downloadImage(page: number, path:string) - download one page in jkAPI.img which you choose page number
+- downloadImage(page: number, path:string) - download one page in jkforumAPI.img which you choose page number

-- downloadAllImage(path) - download all image in jkAPI.img
+- downloadAllImage(path) - download all image in jkforumAPI.img

+#### 僅作為學術用途，不得商用

 This project was created using `bun init` in bun v1.1.24.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.